psolymos/psolymos.github.io/_posts/2016-12-02-relational-operators-for-intervals-with-the-intrval-r-package.md

 `%(<]%` and `%(<)%` evaluate `x <= a`;
 `%[>)%` and `%(>)%` both evaluate `x >= b`.
-This is so because we evaluate only one end of the interval but still conceptually referring to all 3 ordered segments which are different (2 conditional logical evaluations vs. a 3-level ordered factor).
+This is so because we evaluate only one end of the interval but still conceptually referring to the relationship defined by the right-hand-side interval object.
+This implies 2 conditional logical evaluations instead of treating it as a single 3-level ordered factor.